Neutron Star Structure in Ho\v{r}ava-Lifshitz Gravity: Introduction

-Here one might ask a question of how extreme circumstances can affect the structural equilibrium between \ac{hl} gravity and isotropic matters.
-The same question in \ac{gr} has been arisen by Tolman~\cite{Tolman:1939jz} and Oppenheimer and Volkoff~\cite{Oppenheimer:1939ne} (\acsu{tov}).
-They formulated so-called the \ac{tov} equation to describe the equilibrium state of compact stars like white dwarf and \ac{ns} in spherically symmetric and static configuration.
-By solving the \ac{tov} equation, we can obtain the mass-radius relation and, therefore, can estimate the maximum mass of a compact star and its radius.
-In particular, for \ac{ns}, the maximum mass and radius are sensitive to the selected \ac{eos} model.
+Here, one might ask how extreme circumstances can affect the structural equilibrium between \ac{hl} gravity and isotropic matter.
+Tolman~\cite{Tolman:1939jz} and Oppenheimer and Volkoff \cite{Oppenheimer:1939ne} (\acsu{tov})~formulated the so-called \acsu{tov} equation in \ac{gr} to describe the equilibrium state of compact stars such as white dwarfs and \acp{ns} in a spherically symmetric and static configuration.
+By solving the \ac{tov} equation, we can obtain the mass-radius relation and, consequently, can estimate the maximum mass of a compact star and its radius.
+In particular, for a \ac{ns}, the maximum mass and radius are sensitive to the \emph{stiffness} of the selected \ac{EOS} model.
+Hence, by investigating the TOV equation with the realistic \ac{EOS} parameters, we can precisely understand the UV aspect of a \ac{ns} in \ac{hl} gravity in comparison with the case in \ac{gr}.
+There have been many studies with diverse approaches to the stellar structure in \ac{hl} gravity, for example, the stellar magnetic field configuration and the solution of Maxwell's equations in \ac{hl} gravity as well as in the modified $f(R)$ gravity \cite{Hakimov:2013zoa}, black holes and stars with the projectability condition \cite{Greenwald:2009kp}, and gravitational collapse in \ac{hl} gravity \cite{Greenwald:2013kja}.
+Other attempts at spontaneous scalarization in scalar-tensor gravity for compact stars have been studied in Refs.~\cite{PhysRevD.58.124003, PhysRevD.99.124022, Rosca-Mead:2020bzt}.
+Various aspects of a \ac{ns} in different modified gravities were intensively studied in Refs.~\cite{Astashenok:2013vza, Astashenok:2014pua, Astashenok:2014gda, Astashenok:2014nua, Kim:2013nna, Harko:2013wka, Prasetyo:2017hrb, Barausse:2011pu}.